 Permissible noise exposure limit

 Occupational safety and health professionals use the hierarchy of control to determine how to implement effective controls.
 This approach groups actions by their potential effectiveness in reducing or eliminating the noise hazard.

 - Elimination: In most cases, the preferred approach is to remove the source of the hazardous noise.

-- Substitution: When elimination is not possible, replacing noisy equipment with less noise equipment may be the next best thing to protecting workers from high noise hazards is called substitution.
+- Substitution: When elimination is not possible, replacing noisy equipment with less noisy equipment may be the next best thing to protect workers from high noise hazards is called substitution.

 - Engineering control: hazardous noise cannot be controlled by removing the source or substituting, engineering controls can be adopted to reduce the noise to safer levels.
 Engineering controls require physical changes to the workplace, such as redesigning equipment, maintenance, damping, silencing etc. to eliminate sources of noise and barriers to prevent noise from reaching the worker.